 - Several previous studies of this corridor have supported the same conclusion: it is simply not working effectively for those who use it.

-- Safety is currently a challenge on these streets.
+- Street safety is currently a challenge on these streets.
 These streets have the highest number of crashes, ranking within the top 7% of highest crash corridors and contain multiple high crash intersections. (see maps below)

 - With 46,000+ people riding MBTA buses along Blue Hill Ave and Warren Street every day (plus many more in school buses), this major bus corridor is an important piece of the transportation puzzle.
 People have continually asked for faster, more reliable, and less crowded buses.
 How can we ensure we are delivering effectively?